-Safety is the most important priority at WPD West Midlands.
+Safety is the most important priority at WPD East Midlands.
 The Company continuously promotes safety, both within the business and also externally to groups such as school children, land owners and construction operators.

-There are robust safety policies in place that are designed based on the assessment of the hazards and risks involved with a particular activity and are further developed in response to incidents that have occurred both in WPD and other businesses, and to changes in legislations.
+To support this goal, robust safety policies are in place that are designed based on the assessment of the hazards and risks involved with a particular activity and are further developed in response to incidents that have occurred both in WPD and other businesses, and to changes in legislation.

-WPD West Midlands' safety management system is compliant with the requirements of British Standard, OHSAS 18001 (Occupational Health and Safety Assessment Series) and we continuously looks for opportunities to enhance safety.
+WPD East Midlands' safety management system is compliant with the requirements of British Standard, OHSAS 18001 (Occupational Health and Safety Assessment Series) and we continuously looks for opportunities to enhance safety.
 The staff play an active role in many national committees and steering groups which concentrate on the future of safety and training policies across the industry.